Glossary of technical writing terms

 header

-Information that is repeated at the top of each page or online documentation topic.
+A header is information that is repeated at the top of each page in printed documentation or on each topic in online documentation.
 For example, headers in printed documentation show the chapter title and page number.
-See also footer.
+Refer also to footer.

 Help (Help file, Help screen)